jwaguirr/MetalSniffer/README.md

 - Add support for Windows and Linux platforms.
 - Introduce advanced filtering capabilities for specific packet types.
 - Enhance the UI for an even more user-friendly experience.
+- I want to enhance application-layer recognition by adding support for identifying more protocols based on port numbers and traffic patterns.
+- I would also like to decode the payload to identify cases where parts are UTF-8 encoded.

 ---